 Best Places to Shop in Siem Reap

-You can find many places in the city to exchange your US dollars, PHP or other currency into Riel (KHR), although most facilities readily accept USD and pesos.
+You can find many places in the city to exchange your US dollars, PHP, or other currency into Riel (KHR), although most facilities readily accept USD and pesos.

-If you want to bring Riel (Cambodian Currency) and stop worrying where to change currency in Cambodia, I recommend Sanry’s Money Changer.
+If you want to bring Riel (Cambodian Currency) and stop worrying about where to change the currency in Cambodia, I recommend Sanry’s Money Changer.
 Sanry’s has branches in Glorietta, Greenbelt, Paseo de Roxas (+63(2)8938520), Greenhills, Market-Market, Alabang Town Center, and Trinoma.

-- Consider staying in budget hotels too to save more money.
+- Consider staying in budget hotels, too, to save more money.

-- The Old Market is quite affordable compared to other places so you may want to shop there.
+- The Old Market is quite affordable compared to other places, so you may want to shop there.

 - Also, if you must use Tuktuks, consider traveling in groups.